Paleo + Gluten-free Mashed Blueberry Waffles

 - In a large bowl, mix the almond flour, tapioca flour, baking soda, and cinnamon together with a fork.

-- Pour the wet ingredients into the bowl of dry ingredients and mix.
+- Pour the wet ingredients into the bowl of dry ingredients and mix until the mixture has thickened.
+Let the mixture sit for 5 minutes.

 - Then, spray coconut oil onto your waffle maker and preheat it until it is ready to be used. ( I set my waffle maker heat setting to 4 out of 5)